The Ultimate Guide to Tires

 Consider the following when shopping for tires:

 Warranty: Most tires come with a manufacturer’s warranty covering defects, and a pro-rated mileage warranty, linked to expected tread life.
-Some dealers also offer road-hazard warranties, to protect against unexpected damage from things like nail punctures and potholes.
+Some dealers, such as BCAA Auto Service Centre and Kal Tire, also offer repair coverage, to protect against unexpected damage from things like nail punctures and potholes.

 Caring for your tires

-First and foremost: make sure your tires are always pumped to the correct psi, as indicated on the car’s driver-side doorjamb, says Stu Miller, Senior Operations Manager with BCAA Auto Service Centres.
+First and foremost: make sure your tires are always pumped to the correct psi, as indicated on the car’s driver-side door placard, says Ravi Dhaliwal, Senior Operations Manager with BCAA Auto Service Centres.
 This helps with everything from ride quality to preventing accidental punctures.
 It also optimizes fuel economy, because driving on a tire that isn’t fully inflated expends extra energy.
-Regular tire rotation is also key to preventing early wear and other adverse symptoms – he recommends doing this every 10,000 to 12,000 kilometres.
+Regular tire rotation is also key to preventing early wear and other adverse symptoms – he recommends doing this every 8,000 to 10,000 kilometres.
+Having your wheel alignment checked regularly can also help with even tire wear.

-It’s easy to monitor the health of your tread using tires’ built-in wear bars, notes Miller (turn the page to see a diagram).
+It’s easy to monitor the health of your tread using your tires’ built-in tire wear indicators, notes Dhaliwal.

-“Wear bars are designed to be a visual indicator to tell you when the tires are worn out,” says Miller.
+“These indicators are rubber bumps (almost like little speed bumps) in-between the tire tread patterns and are designed to be a visual indicator to tell you when the tires are worn out,” says Dhaliwal.